Hay fever; Nasal congestion - allergies

 Sublingual Immunotherapy (Oral Tablets)

-In 2014, the FDA approved the first three sublingual immunotherapy products for treating allergic rhinitis:
+The FDA approved sublingual immunotherapy products for treating allergic rhinitis are:

 - Grastek (Timothy grass pollen extract) for treatment of this common grass pollen allergy, is approved for people ages 5 to 65.